 What’s going on with Comcast?
-The behemoth cable provider is routinely voted the worst company in America for customer service.
+The behemoth cable provider has been routinely voted the worst company in America for customer service.
 Now they’ve been caught changing a customer’s first name from Ricardo to “Asshole”.
 They left his last name, Brown, as-is.
 Go figure.

 This was discovered when the customer received his statement in the mail.
 He learned about this name change on a 30 day past due notice.

 What will they change his name to when he goes 60 days past due?

 Comcast is blaming a rogue employee for the incident and they claim to have fired that employee.
 I find it hard to believe that Comcast doesn’t have fail-safes in place that stop something like this.
 By changing the name of the customer, they’ve modified the contract, making it invalid and unenforceable.
 A name change on an account requires an addendum to the original contract.
 It’s essentially putting the bill in someone else’s name.

 Ricardo Brown no longer owes any money to Comcast, Asshole Brown does.

 Comcast is just a terrible company.
 They owe their customer base not to the excellent products and service they offer, but to the fact that they are the only game in town.
 They offer cable TV and broadband, high-speed Internet delivered over coax cable.
 They enjoy a monopoly over the control of the coax cable running to people’s homes.

 Companies without competition are almost universally terrible.
 No greater example of this is the local cable TV provider.